Italian language in Slovenia: History

 There are some claims, Istrian Italians were more than 50% of the total population of Istria for centuries, while making up about a third of the population in 1900.
 According to the last Austrian census of 1910, of the around 75,000 inhabitants of Slovenian Istria, around 30,000 or 40% spoke Italian as their native language, while 60% spoke Slovene.
 Taken only the three municipalities of Koper, Izola and Piran (in their current border), the figures are 27,728 (80,81%) Italian speakers vs. 6,584 (19,18%) Slovene speakers (1,669 other languages, 4,98%).
 There was a big linguistic divide among the urban population and the rural areas: the towns were almost exclusively Italian speaking, while the rural areas had a large Slovene majority.
 Within the current borders of the municipality of Koper, 87% of the urban population was Italian speaking, while in its predominantly rural surroundings, they represented the 22,3% of the population.
 In Izola, Italian speakers amounted to 97% in the town, but only 12,8% in the surroundings.
 Only in the Piran municipality, they had a majority both in the urban and rural areas, with 95,9% and 64%, respectively.

-After World War One, the entire Slovenian Littoral was annexed to Italy.
+After World War I, the entire Slovenian Littoral was annexed to Italy.
 During Fascism, a policy of Italianization was pursued, and all public use of Slovene was banished throughout the region.
 After World War Two, these areas were annexed to Socialist Yugoslavia, and the vast majority of the Italian-speaking population of the coastal town was either expelled by the Communist regime or decided to flee to Italy, in what became known as the Istrian–Dalmatian exodus.
 Only about a tenth of the Italian-speaking population remained.
 However, due to international and bilateral agreements that followed the change in administration of the Free Territory of Trieste, they were granted linguistic rights, and the entire territory of their traditional settlement became bilingual.